sushi15/Online-QA-System/README.md

 Combinations of cosine similarity, levenshtein distance and the dice metric were used as similarity measures to compare question similarity and all approaches were evaluated using F-score

 Cosine Similarity + Word-Based Levenshtein Distance with final value as count × dice metric achieved the highest F-score of 0.99875

+This combination is used in the final system as well, with the choice of dataset left to the user